(888) 614-0077

 Some common triggers and risks of relapse include:

 Since the risk of relapse is so significant, one of the most common components of any drug or alcohol addiction curricula is education on relapse prevention and how to deal with potential triggers or cravings when they inevitably come up.
-To do this, patients are taught various relapse prevention tools and can incorporate those tools into their daily routine.
+To do this, patients are taught various relapse prevention tools and can incorporate those tools into their daily routines.
+We help patients reduce the risk of relapse in our family therapy program for addiction also.

 Relapses are more common than many people think, and there is also a strong connection between someone’s challenges and their corresponding drug use.
 Ongoing problems in one area of a person’s life can cause ongoing issues at work, or with their general psychological or emotional health.
 Other problems, like financial difficulties and social rejection, can also cause strife in the psyche of someone in recovery, which can lead to relapse.